FRAUD RESOURCE CENTER

-- Do research properties offered for sale or rent to veterans at a discount.
-Check online property records to verify ownership, and don’t make any payments until you’ve signed a contract.
+- Do research properties offered for sale or rent to veterans at a discount at MilitaryByOwner.com, and check online property records to verify ownership.

 - Do confirm a veterans charity is legitimate before donating.
 Check it with evaluators such as the BBB Wise Giving Alliance, Charity Navigator and CharityWatch.

-- Do inform yourself on how to spot and combat phishing, impostor fraud and identity theft, which you can do with AARP’s Fraud Resource Center.
+- Do inform yourself on how to spot and combat impostor fraud, phishing and identity theft, which you can do with AARP’s Fraud Resource Center.

 - Don’t give sensitive information such as credit card details or your Social Security number over the phone or in an email unless you’re sure of whom you’re dealing with.

 - Don’t wire money to someone you don’t know.
-Wire transfers are like sending cash, and there’s little chance to recover your payment in case of fraud.
+Wire transfers are like sending cash, and there’s little chance of recovering your payment in case of fraud.